-PUPILS WITH AN EDUCATION HEALTH AND CARE PLAN (EHCP)
+PUPILS WITH AN EDUCATION HEALTH AND CARE PLAN (EHC)

-The admission of pupils with an Education Health and Care Plan (EHCP) is dealt with by a completely separate procedure.
+The admission of pupils with an Education Health and Care Plan (EHC) is dealt with by a completely separate procedure.
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.
-If your child has an EHCP you must contact your local authority SEN officer.
-Children with this school named in their final EHCP will be admitted.
+If your child has an EHC plan you must contact your local authority SEN officer.
+Children with this school named in their final EHC plan will be admitted.